-DITRDCA will finalise the noise insulation and property acquisition policy which details the eligibility requirements for inclusion in the program.
-This policy will apply to eligible properties that are significantly impacted by aircraft overflight noise from WSI.
+DITRDCA will deliver the noise insulation and property acquisition (NIPA) policy which will apply to eligible properties that are significantly impacted by aircraft overflight noise from WSI.

 25.2.3.2 Air quality and greenhouse gas

 The air quality and greenhouse gas (GHG) assessment adopted the 2033 and 2055 reference years for the project.
 For each reference year, 7 different flight scenarios were considered of which the No preference, Prefer Runway 05 and Prefer Runway 23 scenarios were identified to represent the worst case for potential air quality impacts.